VizRCA/Worldbuilding/README.md

 + Importing models, how should they be prepared?
 Good example - subdivided meshes w names, reusable parts, when set to static it doesn't freak out.
 Bad example, the NASA moon crater.
 + Making terrain, using brushes, why its optimised, how to make your own assets for it.
++ Introducing Mapbox, a tool for level design and locative media.
 + Using probuilder, overview and play time.
 Highlight export potential to give idea of multi part workflow e.g. prototype, playtest, export,model, import, playtest, optimise, import, playtest ...
 Rinse repeat.
 + Lighting: realtime and baked.
 Progressive or enlighten?
 + Optimising: LODs, GPU instancing